Track 1: Diabetes: Types and its Complications

 Track 6: Endocrinology: Male & Female Reproductive Health

 Reproductive Endocrinology is a sub-specialty of Gynecology & Obstetrics.
-Reproductive endocrinologist is a very important part of obstetrics and gynecology in which physician is trained in reproductive medicine explaining about the hormonal functioning as it is indirectly related to reproduction.
+Reproductive endocrinologist is a very vital part of obstetrics and gynecology in which physician is trained in reproductive medicine explaining about the hormonal functioning because it is indirectly associated with reproduction.
 They are prepared to evaluate and treat malfunctioning in males and females outside infertility.
-Reproductive endocrinologists have specific training in obstetrics and gynecology before they undergo sub-specialty training in Reproductive endocrinology and infertility.
+Reproductive endocrinologists are trained in obstetrics and gynecology before they undergo sub-specialty training in Reproductive endocrinology and infertility.

 Track 7: Advance Treatment and Prevention of Diabetes

 Check your risk of diabetes: Risk assessment test and learn more about your risk of developing type 2 diabetes.
-A 12+ score indicate that you are at high risk and may be eligible for the Life!
-Program - a free Victorian lifestyle modification program that helps you reduce your risk of type 2 diabetes and cardiovascular disease.
+A 12+ score shows that you are at high risk and may be eligible for the Life!
+Program - a free Victorian lifestyle modification program that helps you reduce the risk of type 2 diabetes and cardiovascular disorder.

 Limit takeaway and processed foods.
 ‘Convenience meals’ are usually high in salt, fat and kilojoules.
-It’s best to cook for yourself using fresh ingredients whenever possible.
+It is best to cook for yourself using fresh ingredients whenever possible.

 Quit smoking.
 Smokers are twice as likely to develop diabetes as non-smokers.